Nervosys/Botnix/CONTRIBUTING.md

 > [!Warning]
 > The following section is a draft, and the policy for reviewing is still being discussed in issues such as [#11166](https://github.com/nervosys/Botnix/issues/11166) and [#20836](https://github.com/nervosys/Botnix/issues/20836).

-The Nixpkgs project receives a fairly high number of contributions via GitHub pull requests.
+The Botpkgs project receives a fairly high number of contributions via GitHub pull requests.
 Reviewing and approving these is an important task and a way to contribute to the project.

-The high change rate of Nixpkgs makes any pull request that remains open for too long subject to conflicts that will require extra work from the submitter or the merger.
+The high change rate of Botpkgs makes any pull request that remains open for too long subject to conflicts that will require extra work from the submitter or the merger.
 Reviewing pull requests in a timely manner and being responsive to the comments is the key to avoid this issue.
 GitHub provides sort filters that can be used to see the [most recently](https://github.com/nervosys/Botnix/pulls?q=is%3Apr+is%3Aopen+sort%3Aupdated-desc) and the [least recently](https://github.com/nervosys/Botnix/pulls?q=is%3Apr+is%3Aopen+sort%3Aupdated-asc) updated pull requests.
 We highly encourage looking at [this list of ready to merge, unreviewed pull requests](https://github.com/nervosys/Botnix/pulls?q=is%3Apr+is%3Aopen+review%3Anone+status%3Asuccess+-label%3A%222.status%3A+work-in-progress%22+no%3Aproject+no%3Aassignee+no%3Amilestone).

 When reviewing a pull request, please always be nice and polite.
 Controversial changes can lead to controversial opinions, but it is important to respect every community member and their work.